gabrielmougard/neural-filter/README.md

       * functools

   - Moreover, you've to download ' imagenet-vgg-verydeep-19.mat ' which is the network you're going to use.
 That's a big one ( ~550Mo) but it's quite powerful...
 You can find it at http://www.vlfeat.org/matconvnet/pretrained/
   You can put it in your working directory...
 It'll work for the future.
+Or you can use the argument `--network <path/of/your/file>`

   ## HOW TO